John Erskine, Earl of Mar (1675–1732): Early life

 Portrait of John Erskine as a boy painted in 1690.

-John Erskine, the sixth Earl of Mar, was inducted as a Knight of the Thistle on August 10, 1706.
-This prestigious honour marked a significant recognition in his career.
+John Erskine, the sixth Earl of Mar, was inducted as a Knight of the Thistle on 10 August 1706, considered a prestige honour that boosted his public visibility.
 The Most Ancient and Most Noble Order of the Thistle, tied closely to Scotland, was reestablished in its current form in 1687 by King James VII of Scotland.
 King James VII declared this as a revival of an older tradition.
-The order is symbolized by the thistle, Scotland's national flower, and carries the motto "Nemo me impune lacessit" (Latin for "No one provokes me with impunity").
+The order is symbolized by the thistle, Scotland's national flower, and carries the motto Nemo me impune lacessit (Latin for "No one provokes me with impunity").
 Historical lore, as noted in the 1687 warrant, recounts that King Achaius of Scots established the Order of the Thistle in dedication to Saint Andrew after witnessing a celestial symbol of the saint's cross during a 786 battle against Angles led by Aethelstan.
-According to the statutes set by James VII during the order's revival, it was to maintain the original composition of "the Sovereign and twelve Knights-Brethren," a symbolic reference to Jesus Christ and His Twelve Apostles.
+According to the statutes set by James VII during the order's revival, it was to maintain the original composition of "the Sovereign and twelve Knights-Brethren", a symbolic reference to Jesus Christ and his Twelve Apostles.
 A notable point in the order's history involves John Erskine, the 6th Earl of Mar.
 He was the only member ever to be stripped of his knighthood.
-Interestingly, unlike the other British orders, the statutes of the Order of the Thistle do not specify a procedure for the removal of a Knight.
-Nonetheless, this action was taken against him by the newly established Hanoverian dynasty.
-This followed his involvement in the Jacobite rising of 1715, leading to the loss of both his knighthood and the earldom.
+(Interestingly, unlike the other British orders, the statutes of the Order of the Thistle do not specify a procedure for the removal of a knight.)
+Nonetheless, this action was taken against him by the newly established Hanoverian dynasty, due to his involvement in the Jacobite rising of 1715.